Myelodysplastic syndromes (MDS) are a group of disorders in which a person’s bone marrow does not produce enough

-- Myelodysplastic syndrome, unclassified: This is an uncommon type that has a low count of one type of blood cell that does not fit the criteria for other forms.
-It has an unclear prognosis.
+- Myelodysplastic syndrome, unclassified (MDS-U): This is an uncommon type that has a low count of one type of blood cell that does not fit the criteria for other forms.
+It has an unclear outlook because it is rare.

 In general, the exact causes of MDS are not clear.

-Some factors increase a person’s risk for MDS, although these do not necessarily mean a person will develop the disease.
+Some factors increase a person’s risk for MDS, although these do not necessarily mean a person develops the disease.
 Some people develop MDS without having any of the risk factors.

 When the condition develops after a person has chemotherapy, doctors call it secondary MDS.
 Radiation therapy further increases a person’s risk for MDS.

-Those who have had chemotherapy or radiation therapy for potentially curable cancers have a higher risk for developing MDS up to 10 years after treatment, according to the MDS Foundation.
+According to the MDS Foundation, those who have had chemotherapy or radiation therapy for potentially curable cancers have a higher risk of developing MDS up to 10 years after treatment.

-While a person cannot inherit MDS itself, people with certain genetic syndromes appear to be more at risk for MDS.
+While a person cannot inherit MDS itself, people with certain genetic syndromes appear to have an increased risk for MDS.
 According to the ACS, these

 - Fanconi anemia